 Saint Joseph: The Saint-Joseph is a wine from the Rhône Valley produced from syrah, a varietal with pepper notes.
 Its aromas of raspberry and blackcurrant also make it a delicate red that is best enjoyed with a roast duck.

-Madiran (one of my favourite Paris Perfect apartments): The tannins of most Madirans make it a full-bodied wine best enjoyed with game but the younger bottles can also be enjoyed with duck confit, thanks to their supple and fruity flavor.
+Marsannay (one of my favourite Paris Perfect apartments): The tannins of most Marsannay make it a full-bodied wine best enjoyed with game but the younger bottles can also be enjoyed with duck confit, thanks to their supple and fruity flavor.

 More Original Pairings: Do not hesitate to play the sweet card with a fruity duck.
 The naturally sweet wines of Roussillon, like a red Banyuls, have notes of raisins, roasted almonds and prunes that are revealed when paired with a duck with figs.